zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-10.md

  [end of dialog]

 Nancy begins our dialogue by saying to Ron, “So wha t do you think?”
 What is your opinion (of something)?
 Ron says, “Uh, that wa s interesting.”
 Notice: the way that he says that indicates that he perhaps doe sn't like it or disagrees with it.
 This is a common, polite way that people sometimes indicate to others that they have an opinion that perhaps disagrees with the per son they're talking to, and that the person they're talking to won't like.
 Some one may ask, “What you think of my new shirt?”
 And you think it's really ugly.
-Y ou might say, “Oh, that's interesting.”
+You might say, “Oh, that's interesting.”
 Of course, if you say it that way the n they know exactly what you're really saying.

 Nancy says, “That's all you have to say?
 I spent si x months making this anti-drug film to show students in schools to try and deter i llegal drug use.”
 So Nancy has made a movie, a film, that is an “anti-drug” film.
 “Anti (anti) –“ usually means against.
 You can be antidiscrimination.
 You are aga inst discrimination.
 You don't like it.
 “Anti-drug” would be someone who is agains t drugs, who opposes drugs – in this case, drugs that people use for what we mig ht call “recreational purposes,” just for fun.